Minigrants for Undergraduate Research & Creative Activities

 • Proposal Narrative (2-3 pages) that outlines the research project and includes the following five elements:

-• Citations/references to support your research.
+• Citations/References to support your research.
 2-3 citations minimum.

 • Graphs & Images: Although these can be useful in explaining your research, be cautious in regards to the space they use.

-• Appropriateness of student’s research qualifications
+• Student’s research qualifications

 • Student’s ability to carry out the proposed project